Ruwan Wijewardene

 Dinendra Ruwan Wijewardene (Sinhala: දිනේන්ද්ර රුවන් විජෙවර්ධන) (born 4 August 1975) is a Sri Lankan politician and served as the Senior advisor to then president Ranil Wickremesinghe on Climate change.
 He was the former State Minister of Defence and former Mass Media non-cabinet Minister.
 He was a former Member of Parliament for Gampaha District.
 Also he is the Deputy Leader of the United National Party and chief organiser for Kelaniya Electorate.

 Prior to entering parliament in 2010, he was a member of the Western Provincial Council.
 He was appointed as the acting minister of defence few times after 2019.

 Early life

 Born to a political dynasty, he is the youngest son of Ranjani Senanayake and Ranjith Wijewardene (Chairman of Wijeya Newspapers).
 His maternal great-grandfather, Rt Hon D.S Senanayake, was the first prime minister of Ceylon and his grand uncle, Dudley Senanayake, was the second prime minister of Ceylon and went on to become prime minister two more times during the 1950s and 1960s.
 His paternal grandfather, D. R. Wijewardena, was a press baron who was a leader in the Sri Lankan independence movement.
 A successful entrepreneur, he established Lake House newspapers and played a major role in the independence movement.
 Ruwan Wijewardene is a nephew of the first executive president J.R.
-Jayewardene of Sri Lanka and the cousin of Ranil Wickremesinghe, the current President of Sri Lanka.
+Jayewardene of Sri Lanka and the cousin of Ranil Wickremesinghe, the former President of Sri Lanka.